(For the Brazilian footballer Ronaldo, click here)

-The Portugal star has more than his fair share of sponsorship deals across a variety of industries and he has even added to his ventures since moving to Italy.
+The Portugal star has more than his fair share of sponsorship deals and enterprises across a variety of industries.

 But exactly how much is Ronaldo now worth?
 It's difficult to say exactly but what is clear is that he will be firmly among the highest-paid athletes in the world for a while yet.

-Prior to his switch to Juve, Ronaldo had signed a new contract with Madrid in November of 2016, which was reported to be around £365,000 a week before bonuses.
+Prior to his switch to Juve, Ronaldo had signed a contract with Real Madrid in November of 2016, which was reported to be around £365,000 a week before bonuses.

 Ronaldo's most significant sponsorship deal is with Nike, which was renewed around the same time he extended his last Madrid contract.

-The latest agreement is said to be the second 'lifetime' contract the sportswear giant has handed out after it offered similar terms to three-time NBA champion LeBron James.
+The agreement with Nike is said to be the second lifetime contract the sportswear giant has handed out after it offered similar terms to three-time NBA champion LeBron James.
 The Los Angeles Lakers icon's deal has been speculated to be worth in excess of $1 billion in total, though exactly how that breaks down year-by-year is kept under wraps.

 Naturally, many have assumed that Ronaldo has signed on a comparable basis.
 Though the $1bn figure seems extraordinary, it is worth noting that sponsorship analysts Hookit estimated that Ronaldo's social-media presence alone was worth an incredible $474m to Nike in 2016.